etiennequenon/YouMealCase/README.md

     Same goes for Nutrients and Ingredients ressources.

-## Example API Request
+## Test the API with Curl

+To test the API with curl, you need to use basic authentication with the username and password set in the Docker Compose environment variables located in docker-compose.yaml (DJANGO_SUPERUSER_USERNAME and DJANGO_SUPERUSER_PASSWORD).

-curl -X POST http://localhost:8000/api/recipes/ -H "Content-Type: application/json" -d '{
+curl -X POST http://localhost:8000/api/recipes/ -u admin:adminpassword -H "Content-Type: application/json" -d '{
     "name": "Chicken Salad",
     "ingredients": [
         {